matthew-brett/lis-data-science/pages/project-progress.md

 * What worked and what did not.
 * What you plan to do next.

 Please negotiate with your team about who prepares and does the progress report.
-Of course, like all work on the project, this counts towards your project contribution \- see the [rubric](project-rubric).
+Of course, like all work on the project, this counts towards your project contribution \- see the rubric in the assessment page (PDF).